hookenz/linux-cli-challenge/README.md

 ## Why?

 Learning should be challenging and fun.
 Unfortunately, most projects do not produce anything useful or simply aren't challenging enough.
-The best way to learn is by doing and making lots of mistakes in implementation a long the way.
+Or they are unrealistic programming problems that are poorly described.
+The best way to learn is by doing (and making lots of mistakes along the way).
+Most importantly, because it's based off something else it will test your ability implement something to a spec or description.
+You will also have something to showcase some of your skills.

 I gaurantee that by the time you've written a tool you'll be an expert in it.

-You will also have something to showcase some of your skills.
+## Suggested Tools

+These are some ideas.
+Some look easy, I suspect they aren't as easy as they look.
+Feel free to PR to this repository your suggestions and if you've taken on the challenge and have something to share.

 Happy Coding!

-## Suggested Tools
 - adduser
 - addgroup
 - df